fabiankachlock/run/config-guide.md

 ## `extends`

-Reference other `exec.json` config files to search when calling a script.
+Reference other `run.json` config files to search when calling a script.

-> Note: since exec searches the tree upwards for config files with a matching definition it's enough when only the "root" config file references all other configs
+> Note: since run searches the tree upwards for config files with a matching definition it's enough when only the "root" config file references all other configs
 > Example:
 > ```
 > | -- project
->      | -- exec.json // (1) <- root config file
+>      | -- run.json // (1) <- root config file
 >      | -- folderA
->           | -- exec.json // (2)
+>           | -- run.json // (2)
 >      | -- folderB
->           | -- exec.json // (3)
+>           | -- run.json // (3)
 > ```
-> Only the root exec.json (1) needs to reference (2) & (3) to make all scripts available in the entire project tree
+> Only the root run.json (1) needs to reference (2) & (3) to make all scripts available in the entire project tree

 ## `scopes`